This post may contain affiliate links. Please read my disclosure policy.

 Then you’ll add the garbanzo beans and pulse until they are minced also.
 I like to leave some small pieces of garbanzo bean in my falafel to give them a bit more texture.

 Toss the falafel in the fridge for 20 minutes to chill.
-Use this time to make the tzatziki sauce.
+Use this time to make the creamy yogurt sauce.

 After the mixture has chilled, lightly oil hands with olive oil and flatten balls into discs.